Every school of thought and government has failed in this city — but I love it nonetheless.

 (This chasm between the organic and the theoretical is another theme I should develop.
 You have ordinary racists and then Measurehead, Pseudoscientist.
 You have the neighbourhood-scale gang communitarian Titus Hardie vs the terrifying abstractions of the Deserter.)

-An absurd example of hiding baggage behind noble politics: Harry calls his ex Dora a war criminal and identifies her with a mythical Europa figure (who I can’t quite place.
+An absurd example of hiding your shit behind a facade of noble politics: Harry calls his ex Dora a war criminal and identifies her with a mythical Europa figure (who I can’t quite place.
 Justice?)
 Harry’s enormous pain is hysteroid dysphoria from a bad breakup, PTSD from 20 years of hard policing and terrible acts, brain damage from sticking his head into a radioactive singularity, and only fourthly the social pain of an undemocratic life, a humiliated populace, poverty, and a lost utopia.
-But give him any chance and he will attribute his problems to the Coalition and the war.
+But give him the chance and he will attribute his problems to the Coalition and the war.
+Give others the chance and they will absurdly just call it alcoholism.

 Following the communism = love thread right to the end: Dros is Harry’s future if he never gets over his breakup.
 A void where a person used to be; a person completely defined by his own failure, cast as the world failing him.
 Lashing out as his last mode of human interaction.